simsam8/INF264-project1/report.md

 splitting the training set.
 The other three runs have a better test score than validation.

-Accuracy on the test set varies between 88-91% for both, my implementation and sklearn.
+Accuracy on the test set varies between 88-91% for both my implementation and sklearn.
 For all runs, using entropy without pruning yields the best model in both the implemented method and sklearn, except for run 5, where sklearn uses gini instead.

-Both implementations' accuracy on the test set, are almost identical, with less than 1% difference in all runs.
+Both implementations' accuracy on the test set are almost identical with less than 1% difference in all runs.

 The biggest difference between the implementations is the training and testing time.
-Sklearn's implementation is on average 100 times faster than my implementation.
+Sklearn's implementation is on average 100 times faster than my implementation.[^1]

-There is most likely a lot of optimizations that have been implemented, which I don't know about/how to implement.
+There is most likely a lot of optimizations that have been implemented, which I don't know about or know how to implement.
 There is no inherent reason to choose my implementation over sklearn's.
 The accuracy is practically the same, but speed difference is too great to not use sklearn's implementation

+[^1]: Time will vary depending on system hardware

+\newpage

 ### Runs